JWST's first view of the most vigorously star-forming cloud in the Galactic center -- Sagittarius B2: Observations and data reduction

 \section{Observations and data reduction}

 JWST observed the extended Sgr B2 cloud as a part of program 5365 (PIs: A. Ginsburg, N. Budaiev).
 The data presented in this paper were obtained from the Mikulski Archive for Space Telescopes (MAST) at the Space Telescope Science Institute (STScI).
+The data described here may be obtained from the MAST archive at \dataset[doi:10.17909/T9RP4V]{https://dx.doi.org/10.17909/p90j-rw02}.
 NIRCam observations were completed on September 7th 2024.
 MIRI observations were split into two visits: the northern part of the cloud was observed on September 15th 2024, and the remaining half was observed on September 2nd 2025.

 The observations include 11 NIRCam filters and 3 MIRI filters.
-The majority of the NIRCam filters used the SHALLOW2 readout pattern with three groups per integration to reduce saturation in the bright stars; the filter pair with the longest exposure, F187N and F405N, used the MEDIUM8 readout pattern to reduce the data rate.
-The observations were ordered by increasing filter bandwidth and from shortest to longest wavelength to mitigate persistence.
+The majority of the NIRCam filters used the SHALLOW2 readout pattern with three groups per integration to reduce saturation in the bright stars; the filter pair with the longest exposure, F187N and F405N, used the MEDIUM8 readout pattern to reduce the data rate. \rr{The F187N filter, covering \rrr{the} \paa recombination line was included in two filter pair observations to maximize the sensitivity.} \rr{All NIRCam data used 1 integration per exposure, 24 dither positions, each with 24 integrations.
+The MIRI observations all used the FASTR1 readout, with 8 groups per integration, 2 integrations per exposure, 1 exposure per dither, 5 dither positions using the ``cycling large" dither pattern, with 10 integrations.
+The total exposure times for each filter as well as the primary uses are given in Table \ref{tab:nircam_miri_obs}.} The observations were ordered by increasing filter bandwidth and from shortest to longest wavelength to mitigate persistence.
 The MIRI observations did not include a background pointing.
 Due to broad and bright emission throughout the CMZ, there is not a suitable location to measure true background.
-The details of the observational setup are presented in Tables \ref{tab:nircam_obs} and \ref{tab:miri_obs}.